cees-elzinga/script.xbmc.hue.ambilight/README.md

 script.xbmc.hue
 ===============

 This is an XBMC add-on that controls Philips Hue lights.
-It supports two modes of operations:
+It supports two modes of operations: "Theatre mode" and "Ambilight mode:.

-1) Theatre mode
-2) Ambilight mode

 ### Theatre mode